Can Lyme Disease Cause a Stroke?

 • Dizziness or imbalance

-When symptoms don’t fit a typical pattern—especially in younger patients—Lyme disease may be part of the differential diagnosis.
+When symptoms do not follow a typical pattern—especially in younger patients—Lyme disease should be considered.

 Rare—but Important to Recognize

-Lyme disease–associated stroke is uncommon.
-But recognizing it matters—especially in:
+Lyme-associated stroke is uncommon, but recognizing it matters—particularly in:

 • Younger patients with unexplained stroke